 - Remove all twiggy growth on the ends of last year's fruit-bearing stems, cutting back to a strong upward-facing bud or shoot lower down the stem.

 Blueberries start to ripen from mid-summer onwards.
 It's easy to tell when to harvest blueberries, as the fruits turn a dusty blue colour.
 Leave the berries on the plant for a day or two after ripening to allow them to develop their flavour, and then pick them.

 Ripe blueberries should come away easily from the stalks.
 Fruits ripen at different times on the same bush, so keep checking the bushes and pick the berries as they ripen.

-Understanding any potential blueberry problems
+Understanding any potential problems when growing blueberry